afeldman-nm/vllm-enc-dec-rfc/rfc.md

 #### Add Whisper model & multi-modality

-Add support for Whisper [^1], a multi-modal encoder/decoder speech recognition model.
+Steps to add support for Whisper [^1], a multi-modal encoder/decoder speech recognition model.
 * [Extend existing vLLM multimodality support to encoder/decoder models](#support-encoderdecoder-multimodality)
 * Extend existing vLLM prompt processing pipline to support audio
 * Port HuggingFace Whisper model [^2] to vLLM; an existing open PR for this workstream can be found here [^3]
+* Modify each Whisper layer, where appropriate, to support TP > 1
 * Add a Whisper test under `tests/models/`

-Proposal: it makes sense to implement encoder/decoder multimodality, audio support, and Whisper in the same PR; that way, the Whisper model may be used to facilitate an end-to-end test with the other two features.
+Proposal: it makes sense to implement encoder/decoder multimodality, audio support, and Whisper in the same PR; that way, the Whisper model may be used to facilitate an end-to-end test with of audio multimodality.

 #### Add T5 model

-Note: T5 depends on [custom attention bias being supported](#support-custom-attention-bias) by at least one of the attention backends which [also supports encoder attention & cross-attention](#add-support-for-encoder-attention-and-cross-attention-to-additional-kernels); at time of writing this is not the case.
-Custom attention bias is required in order to support T5 [relative positional encoding.](#custom-attention-bias-and-relative-positional-encoding)
+Note: T5 depends on [custom attention bias being supported](#support-custom-attention-bias) by at least one of the attention backends which [also supports encoder attention & cross-attention](#add-support-for-encoder-attention-and-cross-attention-to-additional-kernels); at time of writing this is not the case, since XFormers backend supports encoder/decoder models but no backend supports custom attention bias.
+(Custom attention bias is required in order to support T5 [relative positional encoding.](#custom-attention-bias-and-relative-positional-encoding))

-Add support for the T5 model [^4].
+Steps to add support for the T5 model [^4].
 * Port HuggingFace T5 model [^5] to vLLM
+  * This includes porting over the method which computes the custom attention bias matrix for T5 relative position encoding
+* Modify each T5 layer, where appropriate, to support TP > 1
+  * The custom attention bias computation must also support TP > 1
 * Add a T5 test to `tests/models/`

 #### Add other encoder/decoder models